What to Consider Before Removing Your Chimney

 Chimney Breast

-The breast is arguably the most important part of the chimney, as it provides your home with additional insulation and a great deal of structural support.
+The chimney breast is arguably the most important part of the chimney, as it provides your home with additional insulation and a great deal of structural support.

 Typically, removing any part of a chimney breast will require the use of structural reinforcements.